CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 #When using browser:

 #1)for geonode:
-user: admin
+user: super
-password: admin
+password: duper

 #2)for geoserver:
-user: admin
+user: super
-password: geoserver
+password: duper

 #For DB: geonode